Reneva-dev/SDF01-2025/README.md

 ## 🏆 Soft Skills

-- 🤝 Teamwork & Collaboration- I enjoy working with others and sharing ideas (and struggles)
+- 🤝 Teamwork & Collaboration- I enjoy working with others and sharing ideas.
 - 📢 Communication Skills- I love talking which has served me well as a teacher
 - 🎯 Problem-Solving- I am good in a crisis but I will eat more chocolate than usual
 - 🚀 Adaptability- I've moved twice to different countries whose cultures are different to my own.